CognitiveProgrammer/CplusPlus_SmartPointer/Module2_unique_ptr/README.md

 }

 ```
-*In this example above you can see the Destructor getting called as a result of releasing memory*
+*In this example above, we can see the Destructor is getting called as a result of releasing memory*

 ### 2.3 Difference with shared_ptr<> : *Ownership cannot be transferred*

-*shared_ptr<> maintains reference counts where more than one shared_ptr<> can refere to a single object.*
+*shared_ptr<> maintains reference counts where more than one shared_ptr<> can refer to a single object.*

 *This is prevented by unique_ptr<> and the reason behind naming it as unique.
 In unique_ptr<>, one and only one unique_ptr<> has the Ownership of the Object and manages its lifetime.
-Look at the code below for example*
+Look at the code below for an example*

 ```
 int main() {